calum-chamberlain/calum-chamberlain.github.io/index.md

 ([EQcorrscan](http://calum-chamberlain.github.io/EQcorrscan/)).
 The main motivation for this was to do something better than the original Matlab codes I had been working with, and as such the package began life as a dump for all my codes.
-It has now transittioned into a more useful and meaningful package, specifically it works well for large-scale cross-correlation problems with hundreds to thousands of templates and large data volumes (6+ years).
+It has now transitioned into a more useful and meaningful package, specifically it works well for large-scale cross-correlation problems with hundreds to thousands of templates and large data volumes (6+ years).
 The package is open-source and I would really like more people to contribute to it.